mtitterton/NetCDF-Indexing-Template/docs/usage.md

 - Method "eliminate_repeats" creates a final NetCDF for each file, evaluates the latitude and longitude values at each boundary (which occur at the original border of the file as this is where the data is added on), find the repeats, then indexes the data accordingly to eliminate the repeats using the same process as in class string_parse_function.
 - Method "interpolate_lat_lon" is used later on in method "fill_lat_lon", taking in an array (using lat or lon), finding the spacing between values, and then interpolating the values on each end so each point is evenly spaced.
 - Optional: Method "fill_lat_lon" is used to adjust the latitude and longitude arrays from the final dataset, as indexing can sometimes leads to slightly mismatches in the spacing between values with rounding errors.
 This method doesn't have to be done, but it is helpful for more consistent NetCDF files.

+**graph_maker.ipynb**
+- Takes individual NetCDF files and graphs bathymetry (Band1) data against latitude and longitude
+- Also intakes file and surrounding files to create mapping of 9 plots

+$$ LEFT HERE $$

 Algorithm Details:
 Data Expansion